hypatia-software-org/hypatia-engine/CONTRIBUTING.md

 and `CODE-OF-CONDUCT`.

 Hypatia stricly enforces the `CODE-OF-CONDUCT.md`.
-We strive for a safe, healthy social environment for women, especially trans women.
+We strive for a safe, healthy social environment for all women, whether cis or trans.

 Women have exclusive access to: